 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 When driving, headlights must be on at all times.
-Roads can be dangerous in winter due to icy conditions and winter tyres are a legal requirement from 1 December to 28 February.
+Roads can be dangerous in winter due to icy conditions and winter tyres are a legal requirement from 1 December to 31 March.
+You may need to use winter tyres beyond these dates as roads can still be icy in spring.
 The Finnish Road Administration's travel and traffic website provides detailed information on road conditions across Finland.
 For further advice, see our road travel page.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.